MarioniLab/simpleSingleCellResults/batch.knit.md

 For simplicity, we will only consider the two batches generated using CEL-seq(2) and ignore those generated using Smart-seq2 [@segerstolpe2016singlecell;@lawlor2017singlecell].
 As one might expect, batch correction is easiest when dealing with data generated from the same technology, as fewer systematic differences are present that can interfere with the biological structure.
-Nonetheless, it is often possible to obtain good results when applying MNN correction to batches of data generated with different technologies.
+Nonetheless, it is often possible to obtain good results when applying MNN correction to batches of data generated with different technologies, as demonstrated in [this workflow](https://bioconductor.org/packages/3.10/simpleSingleCell/vignettes/multibatch.html) for advanced batch correction.

 It is also worth pointing out that both of the CEL-seq(2) batches above contain cells from multiple donors.
 Each donor could be treated as a separate batch in their own right,